India sex assault case spotlights powerful predators

 “The two cases - one of the intern and the journalist - we notice a failure of the institutions,” she said.

-“Neither the Supreme Court of India nor Tehelka reported what clearly constituted cognizable offences to the police.”
+“Neither the Supreme Court of India nor Tehelka reported what clearly constituted cognisable offences to the police.”

 But the vast majority of victims are still too scared to speak up, say rights activists, despite the high-profile sexual abuse cases in the headlines.